How to Decrease Length of Stay in Hospitals

 Getting the patient to where they can receive care, right from the start, can save your health system time and money while improving outcomes.
 You should be tracking resource availability and capacity within your health system at all times.
 When one department within the hospital, or one entire hospital within a system, is strained, you should have a plan in place for other areas to take on that capacity.

 It’s only when you track data from hospital to hospital and clinic to clinic that you can create processes that bring true efficiency.
 You should be able to determine, for instance, whether your flagship hospital is taking on too many appointments while a facility ten miles away has team members without enough care duties to fill a shift.
 The idea is to balance patient volume across the system, preventing roadblocks by shifting people and resources precisely where they need to go.

-At Central Logic, we call this concept orchestration.
+At ABOUT, we call this concept orchestration.
 It’s something we’re passionate about because we’ve seen the outcomes, both financial and clinical, that result.
 If you’re ready to reduce length of stay from intake to discharge at your organization, let’s talk about how we can do so together.